Learn cPanel

 Once you are done, please click on the "ADD A CNAME RECORD" button so your brand new CNAME type of DNS record can be created.

-Add MX type of DNS record
+How to Add the MX type of DNS record

 To add a new MX record type you will have to click on the "MX RECORD" button displayed next to the domain name you would like to add the record for.